mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 that no one can actually read, except by downloading the entire file down to their hard drive, and then pulling out the particular bits that they need.
 This is inefficient.
-It misses out on the potential that cloud-hosted public data can offer our to society.
+It misses out on the potential that cloud-hosted public data can offer to our society.

 The rest of this post discusses a few of the options to solve this problem, including their advantages and disadvantages.

 1.  **Cloud Optimized GeoTIFF:** We can use modern and efficient formats from other domains, like Cloud Optimized GeoTIFF

-    **Good**: Fast, well established
+    *Good:* Fast, well established

-    **Bad**: Not actually sophisticated enough to handle some scientific use cases
+    *Bad:* Not actually sophisticated enough to handle some scientific use cases

 2.  **HDF + FUSE:** Continue using HDF, but mount cloud object stores as a file system with [Filesystem in Userspace, aka FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)

-    **Good:** Works with existing files, no changes to the HDF library necessary
+    *Good:* Works with existing files, no changes to the HDF library necessary

-    **Bad:** It's complex, probably not as fast as possible, and has historically been brittle
+    *Bad:* It's complex, probably not as fast as possible, and has historically been brittle

 2.  **HDF + Custom Reader:** Continue using HDF, but teach it how to read from S3, GCS, ADL, ...

-    **Good:** Works with existing files, no complex FUSE tricks
+    *Good:* Works with existing files, no complex FUSE tricks

-    **Bad:** Requires changes to the HDF library and all downstream libraries (like Python wrappers).
+    *Bad:* Requires changes to the HDF library and all downstream libraries (like Python wrappers).
 Probably not performance optimal

 3.  **HDF + Web Service:** Continue using HDF, but buffer it with a distributed service

-    **Good:** Works with existing files, probably decently fast, probably also works for efficient writes
+    *Good:* Probably decently fast, probably also works for efficient writes

-    **Bad:** Complex to write and to deploy.
+    *Bad:* Complex to write and to deploy.
 Probably not free.
 It hides our data behind someone who owns and runs a service, introducing an intermediary.

 4.  **New Formats for Scientific Data:** Design a new format, optimized for science use on the cloud

-    **Good:** Fast, intuitive, and modern
+    *Good:* Fast, intuitive, and modern

-    **Bad:** Not a community standard
+    *Bad:* Not a community standard

 Now we go into each option in more depth